CVPRUSFTampa/CVPRUSFTampa.github.OLD/README.md

 # cvpr-usftampa
-Blog page from the CVPR group at USF Tampa
+Blog page from the CVPR group at University of South Florida Tampa